noampetrank/Ubuntu-Setup-Scripts/README.md

 4. Press Enter
 5. Installation window 'welcome':
 5.1.
 When asked for password - choose the hard one
 5.2.
-When asked what to install, check both boxes.
+When asked about type of installation - check boxes for 'erase all and install' + 'encrypt disk'(!)
 5.3.
 Connect to wifi
 5.4.
 When asked details about computer:
 your name - doesn't matter
 computer name - bugalab\_ (number)
 user name - buga
 password - hard one
-5.5.
-When asked about type of installation - check boxes for 'erase all and install' + 'encrypt disk'(!)

 ### Installation
 To install execute: